 Rise early this morning to avoid the crowds and drive approximately 2 hours northwest of the city to the Juyongguan Pass to take a walk on the Great Wall of China, appreciating the wall itself and the dramatic scenery.
 Your visit involves walking from the bus to the first section.
 Once your group has been given an introduction to the Great Wall's unique history you will have free time to explore at your own pace.
-Please note that there are many steps at the wall and certain sections are steeper than others.
+Later, visit the Jade Factory, and in the afternoon stroll through the Summer Palace.